 Method 3: Training budget as a per cent of salary

-This nex metric – training budget driven by overall salaries – is a beneficial one for a Professional Services training budget.
+This next metric – training budget driven by overall salaries – is a beneficial one for a training budget.
 It more accurately links training needs with human capital.
 For example, growth in salaries through new hires should, therefore, result in a higher training budget to support induction processes.
 This metric can also be examined on a per industry basis for extra accuracy.

-Most benchmarks suggest that Professional Services firms average between 2% and 6% of total salaries on their training budget.
-For Professional Services firms with total salaries averaging around 35% of total revenue, this will yield a similar result to a training budget as a per cent of revenue.
+Most benchmarks suggest that organisations average between 2% and 6% of total salaries on their training budget.
+For organisations with total salaries averaging around 35% of total revenue, this will yield a similar result to a training budget as a per cent of revenue.
 The 2-6% range will be a bit wider and will skew higher or lower as the dependency on human capital changes.
 Now we have a third data point.

 Method 4: Training budget versus training outcome